pothos/schlocky/README.md

 - has no template language (for now) but allows to prepend shared Markdown/HTML/CSS/JS parts, e.g., for a menu
 - lacks any advanced features!

+As improvement one could do the link rewriting after fetching to show the final links in the tooltip and retain the base path context for links in includes that are relative.

 Live demo: [https://pothos.github.io/schlocky/](https://pothos.github.io/schlocky/)

 Or use it to render the [Rust contribution guide](https://pothos.github.io/schlocky/?i=https://raw.githubusercontent.com/rust-lang/rust/master/CONTRIBUTING.md).